natsuneko-laboratory/refined-animation-property/README.md

 - Rewrites to the Popup Window does not close by itself when adding animation properties
 - Rewrites to be possible to search by key name when adding animation properties
+- Supports to apply [easing functions](https://easings.net/) between the previous or next keyframes.

 ## License